 Nobody likes missing out on a deal, nor does anybody want to be reminded they’ve missed out on a deal.
 But, this is an excellent opportunity for you to hone the regret your users are feeling from missing out on the first deal and let them know about future opportunities.

 If they feel like they’ve really missed out on the first deal, the shopper will be happy to know they still have a chance at getting something similar and will be more likely to take action next time.

 4. Extend Deals

 Sometimes people get busy.
-Someone could have been at work when they got the email notice that your deal is expiring.
+Someone could have been at work when they got the email notice that your deal or giveaway is expiring.
 And when they finally got home after sitting in traffic, they realize they’ve missed it forever.
 Or did they?

 For those users who thought they’d missed the deal, extending the deal is a great way of giving them one last chance at purchasing your product.

 The extension doesn’t have to be for long but it gives the user another shot at missed opportunities.
 You can display the same deal or add more deals, perhaps ones that cost a bit more to get your customer to reconsider.